 Should I Seek Legal Representation?

-Chances are if you received a knee or hip implant, a Bair Hugger was used during your surgery.
+Chances are, if you received a knee or hip implant, a Bair Hugger was used during your surgery.
 The device is used in approximately 80% of all implant procedures.
 Why are we focused on the hip and knee?
-Patients undergoing hip and knee joint replacement procedures are especially at risk for infection because the procedure is long and invasive.
+Patients undergoing hip and knee joint replacement procedures are especially at risk for infection because the procedure is lengthy and invasive.

 If you received an infection and had to undergo subsequent surgery, you should discuss your options with an attorney.
 Some of the key signs of infection in these cases would include: fatigue, fever, pain, stiffness, swelling, redness around the incision, and wound drainage.
 If you have experienced these side effects and required revision surgery, discussing your case with an attorney is necessary.